lolnate/vt-hunter/README.md

 		* You might need to run fetchmail -B 1 -v to find the new SSL fingerprint of the email server and put that in fetchmailrc
 4. Copy campaign_translation_example.db to campaign_translation.db.
 Modify as necessary.
 See campaign translation section for details.
 5. Copy vtmis/scoring_example.py to vtmis/scoring.py.
 Modify vtmis/scoring.py to include weights for your custom campaigns.
+6. Write your own analysis module!
+See [Analysis Modules](## Analysis Modules) section.
-6. The database will be created the first time you run anything that uses it.
+7. The database will be created the first time you run anything that uses it.

 ## Dependencies
 * sqlalchemy